ivanr/grpc-playground/LINKS.md

 - We need a good way to maintain and evolve data formats, and using an external framework for that is a good approach.

 Additional requirements:
-- JSON interoperability; we need to define protobuf schemas, but sometimes keep data in JSON format, for example in Postgres, Elasticsearch, and expose via our public APIs
+- JSON interoperability; we need to define protobuf schemas, but sometimes keep data in JSON format, for example in Postgres, Elasticsearch, and expose via our public APIs.
+For this to work as expected, virtually all fields must be messages or optional.

 ## Protobuf Resources
 - Protocol Buffers homepage